First Time Home Buyer Guide: Programs and Requirements

 The Non-Occupying Co-Borrower Option: FHA and Freddie Mac Edition

-A jumbo loan is a mortgage higher than $417,000.
+A jumbo loan is a mortgage higher than $548,250.
 These loans are not offered through any of the government programs nor are they offered as a conventional loan.
-Private lenders offer jumbo mortgage loans and have their own guidelines.
+Jumbo mortgage loans and have their own guidelines.

-Typically, a lender that offers a jumbo mortgage will require at least 10% down payment and possibly as much as 20% down.
+Typically, a lender that offers a jumbo mortgage will require at least a 10% down payment and possibly as much as 20% down or more depending on the scenerio.
 They may also require a bit more documentation to prove income and assets compared to the documentation needed for other first time home buyer loans.

-Jumbo loans are often offered with adjustable rates in the 3 to 7 year range.
-This means that the mortgage interest rate would be fixed for the first 3 to 7 years, depending on the loan, and then adjust once a year.
+Jumbo loans are often offered with adjustable rates in the 3 to 10-year range.
+This means that the mortgage interest rate would be fixed for the first 3 to 10 years, depending on the loan, and then adjust once every 6 months.

 Featured Jumbo Loan Blog Posts: